BloomTech-Labs/forest-fire-watch-fe/README.md

 ### Login, Registration, and Change Password Modals

-Custom error handling based on Firebase or backend server responses.
-Authentication is handled using Firebase.
+Use cases for incorrect inputs based on Firebase or backend server responses are indicated to the user.
+User authentication is handled using Firebase.

 ![Modal-examples]()